Waste-to-Energy 2050: Clean Technologies for Sustainable Waste Management

 Thanks to advanced technologies, waste management is turning into an integrated waste and resource management logic where non-recyclable waste is turned into a valuable resource for the whole society.

-Our Vision 2050 demonstrates how the Waste-to-Energy technologies produced by European suppliers are profoundly committed to resource efficiency and climate change mitigation.
+The ESWET Vision 2050 describes how Waste-to-Energy technologies are profoundly committed to resource efficiency and climate change mitigation.

 Waste-to-Energy technologies treat non-recyclable waste: waste which is not fit for re-use or recycling and would otherwise be landfilled.
 For example, contaminated biomass such as wood treated with wood preservatives.
 In 2018, the European citizens generated 220 million tons of municipal waste.
 116 million tons were non-recyclable.